Total Pageviews

 Stockholm is one of the more expensive cities in the world to visit, but well worth it as you will see with my pictures and text

-To save money it is a very walkable city to see Old Town, Street Markets, History & Art Museums, Rosendals Gardens, Kungstradgarden Park, Parliament Building, Churches /Cathedrals etc which are all free to enter
+To save money it is a very walkable city to see Old Town, Street Markets, History and Art Museums, Rosendals Gardens, Kungstradgarden Park, Parliament Building, Churches /Cathedrals etc which are all free to enter

 Finally you will need to know most businesses do not accept cash so bring that plastic